Satisfactory Academic Progress

 2. Failure to pass the CSE on the first attempt but passing all other graded components of the clerkship and completing all clerkship assignments.

 A student who receives a grade of Incomplete for failure to pass a Foundations Level CSE on the first attempt must remediate and retake the CSE within two weeks of notification of their CSE grade.
-For the Clerkship Level, a grade of Incomplete may be removed by successful retake of either the cognitive exam or the assessment of clinical skills examination (whichever applies).
+For the Clerkship Level, a grade of Incomplete may be removed by successful retake of either the medical knowledge exam or the assessment of clinical skills examination (whichever applies).

 Course Withdrawals